-High quality personal protective equipment (inc. Gore-tex waterproofs, fleece etc).
+High quality personal protective equipment (inc. Gore-tex waterproofs, fleeces etc).

-Subsistence payment and accommodation provided for away-based projects.
+Subsistence payment (£15 per night) and free accommodation (B and B / self-catering) provided for away-based projects.

 50% of IfA subscription fees.

-Full holiday entitlement, with additional concessionary days at Christmas.
+Full holiday entitlement (29 days), with additional concessionary days at Christmas.

 Cycle to work scheme.

-Alternatively you can post your completed application form to: Denise Price, Oxford Archaeology South, Janus House, Osney Mead, Oxford, OX20ES.
+Alternatively you can print out and post your completed application form to: Denise Price, Oxford Archaeology South, Janus House, Osney Mead, Oxford, OX20ES.

 Oxford Archaeology is an Equal Opportunities employer.
 All applications are judged on the relevant skills and experience of the candidate, and not by gender, sexual orientation, marital status, religion, belief, age, nationality (other than where work permits may be required), or ethnicity.
 You must meet the UKBA requirements to live and work in the UK.

-MA/MSc courses in Archaeological Information Systems, Archaeology of Buildings, Bioarchaeology, Conservation Studies (Historic Buildings), Cultural Heritage Management, Digital Heritage, Early Prehistory, Field Archaeology, Historical Archaeology, Landscape Archaeology, Marine and Coastal Archaeology, Medieval Archaeology, Mesolithic Studies, Zooarchaeology.
+MA/MSc courses in Archaeological Information Systems, Archaeology of Buildings, Bioarchaeology, Conservation Studies (Historic Buildings), Cultural Heritage Management, Digital Heritage, Early Prehistory, Field Archaeology, Historical Archaeology, Human Anatomy and Evolution, Landscape Archaeology, Medieval Archaeology, Mesolithic Studies, Zooarchaeology.
 Other pathways including Certificates and Diplomas are also available.